Adjunct Assistant Professor

 My research program is three-pronged.
 I apply genetic and genomic tools to 1) improve management and conservation of fish and wildlife species, 2) understand the role of polyploidy in vertebrate evolution, and 3) improve aquaculture sustainability to protect our fisheries resources.
 I have been working with sturgeon species for over a decade and am particularly interested in their conservation, ecology, and evolution.

-Here is a list of my current research projects.
+Here is a list of my a few of my current research projects.
 For more information on each project, click on the bolded text.
 Previous projects are archived on the Past Projects page.